danhpaiva/qa_test_ciet_2021/README.md

 <h2 id=objetivo>:scroll: Objective</h2>
 This project was built to complete the course "Software Management and Quality".<br>
-In partnership with Ci&T, we use the Java programming language and the Selenium Web Driver to automate some tests.<br>
+In partnership with Ci&T, we use the Java programming language and the Selenium WebDriver to automate some tests.<br>
 As an appropriate language for describing the scenarios, we use Gherkin.<br>

 <h2 id=instalacao>:clipboard: Installation</h2>

 1. Clone the repo.
 2. Go to the "src/test/java/automation" folder
-3. Each ".java" file is an automation using the Selenium Web Driver.
+3. Each ".java" file is an automation using the Selenium WebDriver.
 4. Open the file and run the specific test.

 <h2 id=tecnologias>:toolbox: Technology</h2>